Manage Documents

 • To view the documents within a database, you must have the Database Data Reader project role for the project containing the database.

-• To view, add, edit, and delete documents in a database, you must have the Database Data Reader/Writer project role for the project containing the database.
+• To view, create, edit, and delete documents in a database, you must have the Database Data Reader/Writer project role for the project containing the database.

 Accessing Documents in the Capella UI